Rhetos/AspNetFormsAuthImpersonation/Readme.md

 # AspNetFormsAuthImpersonation

-AspNetFormsAuthImpersonation is a package (a plugin module) for [Rhetos development platform](https://github.com/Rhetos/Rhetos).
+AspNetFormsAuthImpersonation is a plugin package for [Rhetos development platform](https://github.com/Rhetos/Rhetos).
 It extends [AspNetFormsAuth](https://github.com/Rhetos/AspNetFormsAuth) package with **user impersonation**, allowing a user to log in as another user.
 The impersonation information is persisted only in the standard authentication cookie (already used by AspNetFormsAuth).